jason-nabooki/bd-php-84/README.md

 ## About

-Repository that replicates the issue reported in [this issue](https://github.com/hisorange/browser-detect/issues/227).
+A repository that replicates the issue reported in [this issue](https://github.com/hisorange/browser-detect/issues/227).

 This issue only seems replicable when a route with Route Model Bindings is requested more than once and the route handler is using the Browser Detect package.